 So, don’t let the change go.

 There’re several semi-aquatic and aquatic turtles that people these days domesticate for petting.
 However, not all of them are equally adaptable in-home pond conditions.
 Hence, we checked out the species carefully and took expert turtle owners’ opinions to put up this list.

 Painted turtles, aka, Chrysemys picta, is an attractive and agile native USA turtle for ponds.
-It is relatively more tolerant of cooling weather of the pond that makes it even more suitable for pond rearing.
+It is relatively more tolerant of the cooling weather of the pond which makes it even more suitable for pond rearing.

-The species is widely found all across North American from Mexico all way down to Canada.
+The species is widely found all across North America from Mexico all way down to Canada.
 This is a relatively easy-going species that require less care.
-Also, with a beautiful red accented shell and occasional yellow marking at the back makes painted turtles look pretty.
+Also, a beautiful red accented shell and occasional yellow marking at the back makes painted turtles look pretty.